|

 contain between 60,000 - 100,000 men.
 He attacked and took English

-archers took a backseat to the billhooks of the infantry, a sign of
+archers mostly took a backseat to the billhooks of the infantry, a sign of

 The flowers of the forest We'll hear